zulip/zulip/docs/production/install-existing-server.md

 sudo meld /etc/nginx/nginx.conf /etc/nginx/nginx.conf.zulip  # be sure to merge to the right
 ```

-After the zulip installation completes, then you can overwrite (or
+After the Zulip installation completes, then you can overwrite (or
 merge) your new nginx.conf with the installed one:

 ```shell